ngocthuydo8826/K-means-Clustering-with-RFM-model/README.md

 According to Xu, T. et al. (2023) "A novel telecom customer churn analysis system based on RFM model and feature importance ranking", Interdisciplinary Journal of Information, Knowledge, and Management (https://doi.org/10.28945/5192)
   - "In the telecom industry, most customers opt for monthly payments for their communication expenses, and thus the variable `Recency` is defined as the monthly payment, with a fixed value of 1 for all customers in this RFM model"
   - "Feature `Tenure in Months` describes how long a customer has been with the company, it is related to the variable `Frequency`"
-  - "`MonthlyCharges` attribute aligns with the monetary variable, as it reflects the customer’s value over a given period"
+  - "`Monthly Charges` attribute aligns with the monetary variable, as it reflects the customer’s value over a given period"

 So I will take this research's results as RFM model parameters: `Recency` - `Monthly payments`, `Frequency` - `Tenure in Months`, `Monetary` - `Monthly charges`
 - Using `Elbow Method` to find out the appropriate number of clusters: K=4 (4 clusters)